 Low blood pressure

-An unusual or allergic reaction to lisinopril, other ACE inhibitors, insect venom, foods, dyes, or preservatives
+An unusual or allergic reaction to lisinopril, insect venom, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant

 How should I use this medication?